civilKaos82/raw-http-challenge/README.md

 You won't be using your HTTP client in this release, we'll test our server by connecting to it with Google Chrome (our favorite HTTP client).

-### Requirements
+### The Response Format

-Your server should run on port 2000.
-You can tell Chrome to visit it by going to the url  `http://127.0.0.1:2000/` once you have it up and running.

 The _simplest_ response your server can send is a classic `200 OK`, which says "I have the thing you're looking for, here you go."
+Here's an example of an HTTP response string:

 ```
 HTTP/1.1 200 OK